DeskPi-Team/super6c/README.md

  ---
 ### FAQ
 * What can I do with Super6C ?
-	Home server (homelab) and cloud apps hosting.
+> Home server (homelab) and cloud apps hosting.
-	Learn Kubernetes, Docker Swarm, Serverless, Microservices on bare metal Cloud-native apps testing environment
+> Learn Kubernetes, Docker Swarm, Serverless, Microservices on bare metal
+> Cloud-native apps testing environment
-	Learn concepts of distributed Machine Learning apps Prototype and learn cluster applications, parallel computing, and distributed computing concepts Host K8S, K3S, Minecraft, Plex, Owncloud, Nextcloud, Seafile, Minio, Tensorflow
+> Learn concepts of distributed Machine Learning apps
+> Prototype and learn cluster applications, parallel computing, and distributed computing concepts
+> Host K8S, K3S, Minecraft, Plex, Owncloud, Nextcloud, Seafile, Minio, Tensorflow

 * Which Raspberry Pi models are compatible ?
-	Super6C supports all Raspberry Pi CM4 with and without eMMC.
+> Super6C supports all Raspberry Pi CM4 with and without eMMC.

 * Does Raspberry Pi include compute modules ?
-	No, the product only have cluster motherboard and power adapter.
+> No, the product only have cluster motherboard and power adapter.

 * From where Super6C boots OS ?
-	You can boot the OS either from eMMC, SD Card or netboot.
+> You can boot the OS either from eMMC, SD Card or netboot.

 * Does each node get its own IP address?
-	Yes
+> Yes

 * How the compute modelues communicate with each other ?
-	The nodes interconnected with the onboard 1 Gbps switch.
+> The nodes interconnected with the onboard 1 Gbps switch.
 And, each node has 1Gbps speed.

 * Do all the slots need to be filled in ?
-	The cluster works with any amount of nodes.
+> The cluster works with any amount of nodes.
 You can start with a couple of nodes and scale when needed.

 * Can I flash compute modules through the board ?
-	Yes, you can flash a compute module using a Micro USB cable.
+> Yes, you can flash a compute module using a Micro USB cable.

 * How do the NIC, Ethernet, USB, HDMI, and audio ports work ?
-	There are 2 USB-A an 2 USB 2.54 Pins on the board.They only connect to CM4 1$.
+> There are 2 USB-A an 2 USB 2.54 Pins on the board.They only connect to CM4 1$.
 The two HDMI ports are also the same.
-	NIC – There is an 8-port gigabit switch on the board.
-Each port goes to each node plus one uplink.
-Two RJ45 out are from the switch.
-You can use them connect to other network device without extern switch.
+> NIC – There is an 8-port gigabit switch on the board.
+> Each port goes to each node plus one uplink.
+> Two RJ45 out are from the switch.
+> You can use them connect to other network device without extern switch.

 * Can Super6C function from either an ATX power supply 12V ?
-	Yes.
+> Yes.

+* Can I use this cluster io expansion board to just running my MySQL server?
+> Yes, you can running not only MySQL server but also PostgresSQL, SQLite,
+> Mongo DB and so on.

 ---